jamesshore/quixote/docs/quixote.md

 **Compatibility Note:** Mobile Safari does not strictly obey the `width` and `height` attributes on an iframe.
 Instead, it uses the page width/height *or* the requested width/height, *whichever is larger*.
 You can detect this behavior by using `quixote.browser.enlargesFrameToPageSize()`.

+**Compatibility Note:** Mobile Safari will increase the size of small fonts when the frame is larger than the browser window.
+(You can prevent this behavior by using `-webkit-text-size-adjust: 100%;` in your CSS.)
+You can detect this behavior by using `quixote.browser.enlargesFrameToPageSize()`.

 #### quixote.browser